ultraio/diablo-chain-setup/README.md

 diablo-france-1# service nodeos_producer restart
 ```

+### 5. Check Logs

-5- Make sure that there are lines like this in the logs
+Make sure that there are lines like this in the logs
 ```
 diablo-france-1# journalctl -u nodeos_producer -f
 ...